gjmorris/homebridge-lutron-caseta-leap-bluos/README.md

 (rough notes)

-- Check this out
+- Clone this repo
-- Check out the lutron-leap-js repo
+- Clone the lutron-leap-js repo
-- Make changes there and `npm run build` it
+- Make changes there if needed and `npm run build` it
 - `npm install ../lutron-leap-js`
+- For BluOS integration:
+  - Copy `src/bluos/config.template.ts` to `src/bluos/config.ts` and customize for your environment
-- Make changes here
+- Make changes in this repo
 - `rm ~/.homebridge/accessories/cachedAccessories; DEBUG='leap:*,HAP-NodeJS:Accessory' npm run watch`
 - `npm run lint`
+- If pushing to a remote server, create .env file from .env.template and specify ssh connection and remote homebridge user
+- `npm run deploy`

 ## 💨 Legacy Configuration